Crypto-SI/MCOJ_Landing_page/README.md

   - Restore archived images to any available position
   - Permanently delete images when no longer needed

+- **Orphaned Files Detection**: Smart file management
+  - Automatically identifies files in Supabase storage that aren't linked to gallery entries
+  - Easily reclaim or remove orphaned images
+  - Prevents storage clutter and resource waste
+  - Focused only on image files from the gallery bucket

 - **FINALISE Button**: One-click publishing
   - Update the public-facing gallery with current selections
   - Seamless transition from admin to public view

+### How to Use Image Optimization
+1. Navigate to the Gallery Management section
+2. Upload an image over 1MB in size
+3. The system will automatically recommend optimization
+4. Click the "Open Image Optimizer" button
+5. Review the optimization results showing size reduction
+6. Click "Optimize & Upload to Gallery" to complete the process
+7. Image is automatically placed in your selected position

 ### How to Access
 1. Navigate to `/admin/login`